RetroDECK/ES-DE/THEMES-DEV.md

 ## capabilities.xml

-Variants, color schemes and aspect ratios need to be declared before they can be used inside the actual theme set configuration files and that is done in the `capabilities.xml` file.
+Variants, variant triggers, color schemes and aspect ratios need to be declared before they can be used inside the actual theme set configuration files and that is done in the `capabilities.xml` file.
 This file needs to exist in the root of the theme directory, for example:
 ```
 ~/.emulationstation/themes/mythemeset-DE/capabilities.xml
 ```